BenSibley/WP-Image-Borders/readme.txt

 * automatically add borders around images in posts
 * selectively add borders around images in any part of your site
-* Change image border styles
+* change image border styles
-* Change image border colors
+* change image border colors
-* Change image border width
+* change image border width
-* and add shadows to images in your posts
+* add shadows to images in your posts

 To add borders around images in your posts, simply check the checkbox in the settings titled "Add borders to all images in blog posts."
 This will automatically add the borders you've created to all images in your blog posts.